 Try evergreens like Eucalyptus, Magnolia which will stay lush all year around, or bamboo for a more informal ambience.
 We love Thuja, a coniferous tree that can quickly shoot up to heights of 6-7 foot.

+Those little feet need room to fun free.
 Using a lattice panel can add some structure without being too imposing, the sun will still stream through, but with some carefully placed plants you can create the perfect play area.
 Try hanging small pots, like our Nurgul range, on it.
 You could even use them to grow herbs, which is a simple project to get the younger ones involved in too, learn how to grow your own herbs with our how-to guide.

 Painting your lattice panel is quick and easy with our external wood paint, choose bright colours for a fun place for the kids to spend their time outside.
 Remember, no play area is complete without a sand pit, and making your own is easy with our simple guide.

+In need of some zen?
 Pergolas, canopies and arbours can be used to create secluded areas in the garden for you to hide away in.
 Using our outdoor soft furnishings like rugs and cushions you can make yours the perfect place to unwind.

 Our range of pergolas are available in different styles, from rustic to modern.
-The Rowlinson natural pavilion (pictured below) is one of our favourites, with its sleek design and slatted walls, light will flood in to give you the ideal place to relax in private.
+The Rowlinson natural pavilion is one of our favourites, with its sleek design and slatted walls, light will flood in to give you the ideal place to relax in private.
 If you want a challenge, you could try building your own pergola with our how-to guide.